copyrite/LwotcMinimalText/XComGame.md

 Once per enemy turn, gain an action on your next turn when an enemy attacks you. -15 to enemy crit chance against you.

 ## Remote Start
-Detonate an environmental explosive.
-It deals double damage and has double radius.
+Detonate an environmental explosive for double damage and double explosion radius.
 Does not break concealment.
 * {% COOLDOWN %}
 * {% CHARGES %}
-* Does it only reveal you from concealment?
+* TODO: It doesn't reveal from Shadow, but what about concealment?

 ## Rend
 Dash to an enemy within movement range and attack it with your gauntlet.
 Gain a Momentum action and +1 Focus after you attack.